QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 3. Access: allow the user to retrieve/edit information
 4. Admissibility: everything that the user has access to
 5. Audit: monitor access to ensure their appropriate use
+</div><div>

+#### Environments

+The data can be found in 3 places.
+This applies to both physical and virtual data.

+* **Storage** (databases, cloud, mobiles, devices...): encryption, backup, access control, physical measures
+* **Transit**: encryption & secure protocols (TLS), VPN, MPLS
+* **Utilization**: encryption, access control, monitoring

+#### Data Access control

+Each organization much define some levels of access control with clear rules defining in which category every data is in.
+Ex:

+* **Public**: information that won't harm the company
+* **Sensitive**: information that should be closely monitored but won't harm much the company if disclosed <small>(ex: next free games)</small>
+* **Private**: information that will impact users or the company if disclosed <small>(ex: browser history)</small>
+* **Confidential**: information that will harm users or the company if disclosed <small>(ex: credit card data)</small>

+A company must define the controls applied to each level, and communicate to every one clearly which information is classified in which level of classification.
+It's usually based on the value, the whether the data is sensitive or critical.

 </div></div>